Sakata Yogam: Production

 The film was produced and directed by R. Padmanaban.
 P. Neelakantan wrote the screenplay and dialogues.
 The film was shot at Modern Theatres.

 Soundtrack

-Lyrics were penned by Palavangkudi Sama, S. G. Chellappa Iyer, Udumalai Narayana Kavi and T. K. Sundara Vathiyar.
+Lyrics were written by Palavangkudi Sama, S. G. Chellappa Iyer, Udumalai Narayana Kavi and T. K. Sundara Vathiyar.
 No music composer was credited.
-2 songs sung by Kothamangalam Seenu - Bhoomi Iyarkai Kaana Kaana and Kalai Gnaaname Arulvaai became popular.
+2 songs sung by Kothamangalam Seenu – Bhoomi Iyarkai Kaana Kaana and Kalai Gnaaname Arulvaai became popular.